hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/minimizers.md

 x.grad[500]
 ```

 The autograd computation is not sensitive to a neighborhood of points the way that a real derivative is.
-When $x = 0$, the derivative is calculated using the same code path as the primary function.
-For instance,
+To see this, let's calculate a ReLU function by hand at $x = 0$, using the seemingly equivalent predicates `x > 0` and `x >= 0`:

 ```{code-cell} ipython3
 x = torch.tensor(0, dtype=torch.float32, requires_grad=True)